for-giobbe/phy/Building a Tree in a ML Framework.md

 We can root them using our _a priori_ biological knowledge or use approches as the mid point rooting.

-TIP: Wwhen large amount of loci are available for phylogenetic inference, IQ-TREE provides the -S flag to compute individual loci trees given a partition file or a directory:
+TIP: when large amount of loci are available for phylogenetic inference, IQ-TREE provides the -S flag to compute individual loci trees given a partition file or a directory:

 ```